-- Economic growth in the region continues to be strong, building permit activity during the 22-23 fiscal year continued to be steady as new subdivisions create lots available for construction.
-Over the past three years, the Town has approved subdivisions containing approximately 2,500 new residential lots, and these lots are expected to phase into construction over the next several years. - Tax base growth continues to increase.
-Two large, mixed-use (residential and commercial) developments are underway, both oriented at either end of the Main Street corridor. - There continues to be interest in Rolesville from the development community.
+- Economic growth in the region continues to be strong, building permit activity during the 23-24 fiscal year was steady as new subdivisions continue to build out in construction.
+The Town has approved over 2,500 new residential lots over the past several years, providing a steady supply of new home construction over the next several years. - Two significant commercial developments, Cobblestone and Wallbrook, are well underway, with expected build-out to complete in the next 18 months.
+The 1.9-acre Cobblestone site will bring over 50,000 sq ft of commercial space to the downtown area.
+Wallbrook, anchored by a Publix grocery store, will bring about 265,000 sq ft of new commercial space. - There continues to be interest in Rolesville from the development community.
 The Town is in a good position with water, sewer, natural gas, electricity, and roadway infrastructures.

-Budget Highlights for the Fiscal Year Ending June 30, 2024
+Budget Highlights for the Fiscal Year Ending June 30, 2025

 The Town's Board of Commissioners and staff continue to budget conservatively in order to steadily increase the fund balance needed for this rapidly growing community.
-The Town focused the fiscal year 2023-24 budget on preparing for the future population growth that is anticipated.
+The Town focused the fiscal year 2024-25 budget on preparing for the future population growth that is anticipated.